 The Amish often sell the food that they produce as well as using it for their own needs to supplement the earnings of their communities.

-Many of the local stores serve pies, preserves, bread mixes and pickles as well as canned goods and desserts.
+Many of the local stores serve pies, preserves, bread mixes, potato salad, and pickles as well as canned goods and desserts.

 Amish shoo fly pies are commonly seen in the Pennsylvania Dutch area.

-The Amish people spend a great deal of their time in manual labor, as they tend their crops and farms, and they use few modern conveniences to prepare their foods.
+The Amish community spends a great deal of their time in manual labor, as they tend their crops and farms, and they use few modern conveniences to prepare their foods.